29th IEEE

 CALL FOR PAPERS

-1st Workshop on New Applications and Performance of Cognitive Radio Networks in TV White Spaces in conjunction with IEEE IPCCC 2010
+1 st Workshop on New Applications and Performance of Cognitive Radio and Resource-aware

-Albuquerque, New Mexico, USA, December 9th-11th 2010,
+Albuquerque, New Mexico, USA, December 9 th -11 th 2010,

 Paper submission

 Submitted papers must represent original material that is not currently under review in any other conference or journal, and has not been previously published.
-Paper length should not exceed 6 pages formatted in IEEE conference style, including the abstract, figures and references.
+Paper length should not exceed 8 pages formatted in IEEE conference style, including the abstract, figures and references.
 Papers should be submitted in pdf format through the EDAS paper submission.
 All accepted papers will be published in the conference proceedings.
 At least one author of accepted papers is required to register at the full registration rate.

 Important Dates